2026-01-29 As I see your infographic posted in the repo I will add it to the "Meet" folder inside the class repostory.

 • Examples: I might have sheets generated day by day to track weather properties; I might have stock reports generated week to week showing fluctuation in values; I may have student performance data tracked session to session.

 And what do we want to do?
 Enable the user to select and graph one or some of the properties over the whole set of input files.
 If sheets capture weather then we might want to identify a TEMP row name and value field(s), then our product will select those values from the set and pop up an appropriate display.
 If it was stock values, then we'd identify one or some stock ticker values (if they appeared as the labels in each sheet) and display the graph of those over time.
-If sheets were about student performance then we'd off the list of student names (again presuming these appear as labels in each sheet) and see the trend of values over time.
+If sheets were about student performance then we'd offer the list of student names (again presuming these appear as labels in each sheet) and see the trend of values over time.

 Some considerations to put on your radar early: First, we will be pretty concerned with usability and work flow.
 A system that technically allows visualization but with high-overhead data entry costs is probably a non-starter for us.
 Next, we are interested in rich display options; flexibility in what we name and how we select them is important.
 And as noted, we want something more than a toy; let's do this at scale.